How Long Does it Take to Learn Morse Code?

 You can measure your own progress, or Morse code proficiency, by how many words per minute, or units per minute, you send accurately.

 However, if you ever take a test of any sort it will almost always just be based on words per minute.

 Morse code can be communicated at low speeds like 5 words per minute, but you will want to reach around 15 words per minute to be considered proficient in it.

 The easiest way to test your speed is to just find tests online, but you can calculate your speed manually.

 It is a little tricky to calculate accurately because of the different lengths of words and because of the spacing in between them.

 In the Morse coding world, the word "PARIS" is used as a standard to calculate speed.
 This is because it is an average length word with exactly 50 units being sent.

-Each character of letter and the spaces between characters, letters, and words, are each considered a unit for a total of 50 units.
+Each character and the spaces between characters, letters, and words, are each considered a unit for a total of 50 units.